TammyRele/CMPG323-Overview-30211816/README.md

 Online courses for Agile and learning the source control

 #Project2.
-The strateguy behind it is to:
-EcoPower Logistics
-RESTful APIs and services
-#Project2.
 The strategy behind it is to:
+#Main strategy:
+2. Planning
-EcoPower Logistics
+Understand the EcoPower Logistics
-RESTful APIs and services
+The work behinf the EcoPower and the RESTful APIs
-EcoPower Logistics prioritises the safe delivery of solar products by inspections EcoPower Logistics recognise the imperative of uninterrupted operations and increasingly leverages technology to adapt and enhance services the EcoPower Logistics Management System should be implemented as a set of RESTful APIs RESTful APIs commonly consist of CRUD methods that allow for retrieval of data and manipulation of data (create, read, update and delete)
 CRUD RESTful API that will connect to a database storing basic logistics data
+3. Evaluation
+Check how REST API will affect in the project Increasing leverages technology to adapt and enhance services
+4. Implentation
+Implement the EcoPower logistics
+Set the RESTful APIs
+Prioritise the safe delivery of solar products by inspections Increasing leverages technology
+RESTful APIs commonly consist of CRUD methods that allow for retrieval of data and manipulation of data (create, read, update and delete)